CASRAI-CRedIT/CRediT/README.md

-# CASRAI.org Credit Taxonomy Project API Examples
+# CASRAI Credit Taxonomy Project API Examples

 ## Introduction
 This repository contains examples of how to make POST requests to the CASRAI Credit Taxonomy Project's specified endpoint using different programming languages.
 The purpose is to provide a clear and easy way for researchers and developers to integrate with our API, enhancing research contribution documentation.